-The Anti-Kickback Statute's (AKS) main purpose is to protect customer-owners and federal health care programs from fraud and abuse, and prohibit certain conduct involving improper payments in connection with the delivery of items or services.
+The AKS main purpose is to protect customerowners and federal health care programs from fraud and abuse, and prohibit certain conduct involving improper payments in connection with the delivery of items or services.

 The statute applies where a person offers or makes payments to another person in order to induce referrals or other prohibited conduct.
 Illegal payments or solicitations of payments include those in cash or in-kind (i.e. goods) made directly or indirectly, and those made overtly or covertly.